triketora/women-in-software-eng/README.md

 Contributing Data
 -----------------
 Please read the [contributing guidelines](CONTRIBUTING.md).
-Thank you for helping us improve our data!
+Thank you for helping to improve the data!

 How does the spreadsheet get updated?
 -------------------------------------